xKDR/NighttimeLights.jl/docs/src/tutorial.md

 mask = noise .* stable_pixels # Mask of pixels with are lit and aren't outliers. radiance_datacube = bias_correction(radiance_datacube, clouds_datacube, mask)
 ```
-attenuation correction is only done on pixels which are considered lit in both the outlier mask and the noise mask.
+Attenuation correction is only done on pixels which are considered lit in both the outlier mask and the noise mask.
 ##### 8. Use linear interpolation to fill the NaNs.
 ```julia
 radiance_datacube = long_apply(linear_interpolation, radiance_datacube)
 ```
+Even though this is done for all pixels, the ones considered dark in the mask will be zero.

 # Generating Aggregates